ambreenraheem/portfolio_project/README.md

 # Building a portfolio

-#### we will use mkdocs for building a protfolio.
-Mkdocs is a static site generator that is geared towards project documents.
-It is written in python and uses the Jinja2 teplating engine.
+We will use MkDocs for building a portfolio.
+MkDocs is a static site generator geared towards project documents.
+It is written in Python and uses the Jinja2 templating engine.
 Mkdocs is easy to use and has a lot of features that make it a good choice for a portfolio.

-#### For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+#### For full documentation, visit [mkdocs.org](https://www.mkdocs.org).

 # 1. Install Mkdocs
 ```bash